denuoweb/Dominoes_Dot_Counting_Model/README.md

 # Domino Dot Counting Model

 ## Overview
-This project aims to develop a machine learning model capable of detecting dominoes in images and counting the number of dots on each.
-The model will be trained on a dataset of annotated images of dominoes.
+This project develops a machine learning model to detect dominoes in images and count the number of dots on each.
+It utilizes YOLO (You Only Look Once) for domino detection and OpenCV for image processing.

 ## Dataset
 The dataset should consist of annotated images of dominoes.
 Each image must have bounding box annotations around each domino and labels indicating the number of dots.

 ## Requirements
 - Python 3.x
-- PyTorch (for YOLO)
-- YOLOv3 or YOLOv5 pre-trained weights
 - OpenCV
+- PyTorch and Torchvision
 - NumPy
-- Pandas
+- Pillow
 - Other dependencies listed in `requirements.txt`

 ## Installation